NicholasPhJordan/Maze/MazeDocument.md

         Name: Restart()
             Description: Gives function to the restart button by setting the scene back one to the game scene
             Type: void

+        Name: QuitGame()
+            Description: creates function to the quit button that closes the application
+            Type: void